 Y’lan Noe (Dmitri), Lex Scott Davis (Nya), Joivan Wade (Isaiah), Mugga (Dolores), Patch Darragh (Arlo Sabian), Luna Lauren Velez (Luisa), Rotimi Paul (Skeletor), Marisa Tomei (Dr Updale), Kristen Solis (Selina), Mo McRae (7×7), Jermel Howard (Lorenzo), Siya (Blaise), Christian Robinson (Capital A), Steve Harris (Freddy), Ian Blackman (President Bracken)

 The New Founding Father have become the government of the United States.
 They are promoting the idea of The Purge where all crime will become legal for one night.
 Scientists are trying out a pilot scheme in a predominantly Black neighbourhood on Staten Island where the residents are offered cash incentives to participate.
 As the hour of The Purge nears, neighbourhood drug dealer Dmitri gathers his crew to hold out.
 There are protests against The Purge led by Dmitri’s ex Nya.
 Nya’s younger brother Isaiah intends to use the opportunity of The Purge to kill a crazy known as Skeletor who wounded him.
 As the hour arrives, all hell and anarchy break loose.
-This is being encouraged by the project’s lead scientist who has hired mercenaries to go into the zone and kill people.
+This is something being encouraged by the project’s lead scientist who has hired mercenaries to go into the zone and kill people.
 In the midst of this, the various parties are forced together to survive.

 The Purge is the case of a series that had one (not very) original idea and has subsequently milked that for all it could by repeating the same thing every time – the rule of law is lifted, people go crazy, a crosscut of characters try to survive in the midst of the anarchy.
 We received a scanty but hardly credible political scenario for this in the first film but the subsequent entries failed to do anything to explore this.
 With The First Purge, more it would seem out of a desire to introduce some novelty into the series than anything else, James DeMonaco has gone back to tell an origin story of how The Purge came into being.

 This seemed potentially interesting to me in that the previous films left a bunch of questions about the set-up (not that DeMonaco’s writing gave me any hopes that we would get any kind of in-depth or even plausible answers).
 In the film, DeMonaco’s origin story goes back to not long after the New Founding Fathers took over the US and are about to introduce a trial run for the first Purge Night.
-(Interestingly, this film comes out four years after the first film tells us that the election occurred that brought the New Founding Fathers to power).
+(Interestingly, The First Purge comes out four years after the first film tells us that the election occurred that brought the New Founding Fathers to power).

 Far more so than all the other films, The First Purge becomes a highly politicised sequel.
 The film’s opening montage places the establishment of the New Founding Fathers (who are portrayed as an extreme Right political group even if the film never specifically says so – they are even supported by the NRA we are told) against a montage of video clips showing recent anti-Nazi and Confederate flag protests.
 In other words, it is The Purge series planted specifically into the era of MAGA and Donald Trump.

 The other even more radical politicisation of the series is to drag it into the era of Black Lives Matter.
-Perhaps cannily mindful of the runaway success that came about when Blumhouse backed Jordan Peele with Get Out (2017) and how much that film’s revamp of The Stepford Wives (1975) across racial lines resonated with audiences, Blumhouse have handed the reins of the series over to African-American filmmaker Gerard McMurray with James DeMonaco stepping back to write the script and an executive producer role.
+Perhaps cannily mindful of the runaway success that came about when Blumhouse backed Jordan Peele with Get Out (2017) and how much that film’s revamp of The Stepford Wives (1975) across racial lines resonated with audiences, Blumhouse have handed the reins of the series over to African-American filmmaker Gerard McMurray with James DeMonaco stepping back to write the script and into an executive producer role.
 And oh boy does McMurray take the opportunity to get political.

 The results are quite stark.
 The other Purge films featured mostly whitebread faces in the midst of a Purge Night.
 By contrast, The First Purge takes place in a poor Staten Island community (an area where James DeMonaco grew up) and the cast line-up is almost entirely Black faces with one or two Latinos in the mix as well.
 (This comes in contrast to real-life where the ethnic mix of Staten Island is 75.7% white, 17.3% Latino and only 10.5% Black).
 There are a handful of white faces throughout but it is notable that these are only figures on the other side of the fence – those running the experiment and the new President.